 - Sleepyhead: She is usually depicted as sleepy and/or slow moving, and wears her pajamas on a nigh-constant basis.

-- Those Three Girls: With two other unnamed girls in both the anime and light novels.
+- Those Two Guys: With two other unnamed girls in both the anime and light novels.

 - Wrench Wench: She turns out to be one of the mechanics who helps fix Kanzashi's IS suit in season 2 episode 8.